chalmerlowe/intro_to_sprinting/class_materials/prereq_instructor.md

 ### Other pre-workshop reminders

 * Secure a location with a projector, tables, chairs, whiteboard, etc
+    * Don't forget to reserve the room starting about an hour prior to the start of the session so you have time to confirm everything is working as expected
 * Advertise the session and process registrations, waitlist, etc
 * Plan for food and beverages (the workshop is ~four hours in length)
 * Set up an online collaboration where participants can share resources, ideas, etc. Etherpad